wyderkat/css-on-diet/README.md

       bac #1C6BA0 // deep ocean
     }

-One line comments finish at the end of the line.
-No need to close it anymore.
+No need to remember to close those comments

 Nested comments
 ---------------